AguaClara/Textbook/Flocculation/Flocculation_DC.rst

   #.
 Why does :math:`G_{CS}\theta` increase with temperature?
   #.
 How does head loss through a flocculator vary as a function of temperature?
 Explain why.

+3.
-3. How far will two clay particles with a diameter of 5 :math:`\mu m` travel relative to each if they are in a uniform velocity gradient of 100 Hz for 400 s and separated (in the direction of the velocity gradient) by their diameter?
+3. How far will two clay particles with a diameter of 5 :math:`\mu m` travel relative to each if they are in a uniform velocity gradient of 100 Hz for 400 s and separated (in the direction of the velocity gradient) by their average separation distance based on a turbidity of 1 NTU?
 Note that in a uniform velocity gradient :math:`\bar G = G_{CS}`.
 #.
-What is the turbidity of a suspension in which each clay particle occupies a volume equal to the volume cleared by a clay particle in the previous problem?
+Use the flocculation model to estimate the settled water turbidity (assuming no floc blanket) given a surface coverage, :math:`\Gamma = 0.3`, no DOM, a :math:`G_{CS}\theta = 40,000`.
+Use the model that neglects the initial particle concentration.
+#.